-Evapotranspiration and Plant Water Consumption
+Evapo-transpiration and Plant Water Consumption

-Reference evapotranspiration (ETo)
+Reference evapo-transpiration (ETo)

 ETo calculated with daily meteorological series increases from 3.75 mm (total/day average) in the RF to 4.23 mm in RCP4.5 and 4.54 mm in RCP8.5, which corresponds to an increase of 12.8% and 21%, respectively.
 The fact that even annual ETo minimums catch up/overtake RF maximums in the future confirms the systematic increase in evaporative demand (Hird et al., 2017; Yetik and Şen, 2022).